MedOuardi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	script that takes a list of words as input and prints only words that appear exactly once.
 #14-findthatword:
 	script that Display lines containing the pattern “root” from the file /etc/passwd.
+#15-countthatword:
+	script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd.